EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 Whichever contribution route you choose, we welcome the following types of contributions:

-- [reports on issues, bugs and typos](#reporting-an-issue) in the RSQKit content
+- [Reports on issues, bugs and typos](#reporting-an-issue) in the RSQKit content.
-- suggestions for new content by creating a [new issue](#reporting-an-issue) for discussion
+- Suggestions for new content by creating a [new issue](#reporting-an-issue) for discussion.
-- comments on [existing issues][issues] and reviews of [existing pull requests][pull-requests]
+- Comments on [existing issues][issues] and reviews of [existing pull requests][pull-requests].
-- [pull requests](#creating-a-pull-request) to fix issues, bugs and typos in the RSQKit content
+- [Pull requests](#creating-a-pull-request) to fix issues, bugs and typos in the RSQKit content.

+Before you start significant new content:
+- Check whether a similar task/page already exists.
+- Consider whether your idea aligns with the content principles above.
+- You can open an issue first to discuss scope, structure, and purpose before writing.

-If you plan to submit a pull request that adds new content or significantly changes existing content, please [contact the Editorial Board][contact] to discuss this first so that the effort is only spent on making a change that will be be accepted.
+If you plan to submit a pull request that adds new content or significantly changes existing content, please [contact the Editorial Board][contact] to discuss this first so that the effort is only spent on making a change that will be accepted.

 ### Reporting an Issue